 Doctorate in Pastoral Counseling: Degree Overview

 Graduate programs in pastoral counseling are designed to provide individuals with extensive training and education in the methods of spiritual and religious counseling.
 The most advanced degree type offered in the subject is the Doctor of Philosophy (Ph.D.) in Pastoral Counseling.
-This program of study is suitable for students looking to gain a solid theoretical understanding of how the concepts of theology, faith and spirituality can affect counseling methods.
-Such a program is particularly appropriate for pastors or church leaders who are seeking the education necessary to successfully counsel parishioners.
+Such a program is particularly appropriate for pastors or church leaders.
 It is also well-suited for candidates who are looking to gain supervisory and teaching positions in the field of counseling education.

 The goal of a doctoral program in pastoral counseling is to help students develop clinical counseling expertise and experience, gain a theoretical and spiritual background in counseling methods and develop strong research skills.
 Students in a doctoral program are often required to complete a dissertation project that further explores the current knowledge base of the pastoral counseling profession and is often subject to committee approval.
 Professional certifications are available to experienced candidates.